gesellkammer/maelzel/docs/core.rst

 Configuration - Workspace
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Just as there is an active ScoreStruct, there is at any moment at active
+Just as there is an active ScoreStruct, there is at any moment an active
 :class:`Configuration <maelzel.core.config.CoreConfig>` (see :ref:`config`) which controls multiple
 aspects of **maelzel.core** and enables the user to customize multiple aspects of
 the rendering process, quantization, playback, etc. Both